What to keep in mind when coding A/B tests

 Make changes as soon as possible by using /* no_doc_ready */

 By default, the javascript code you write is executed at Document ready.
 This means that the whole page is loaded before your changes are applied.
-This can sometimes cause “flickering”.
+This can often cause “flickering”.

-To do this you first have to add /* no_doc_ready */ in the top of the code.
+To do this you first have to add /* no_doc_ready */ at the top of the code.
+This tells the script to execute the code as soon as possible (not wait for Document ready).

 /* Write custom javascript / jQuery here! */